This ebook is a gift from MyEvent.com and has a value of $29.95.

 d) Are you going to need prizes and have giveaways?

 Most fundraising events have prizes for raffle winners or a trophy for the champion(s) of a race, golf tournament or talent show.
-Having prizes is a great way to build excitement amongst guests and participants.
+Mentioning and featuring prizes that can be won on your fundraising website is a great way to build excitement amongst guests and participants.
 Prizes should be creative and related to the event, therefore you need to start planning early as getting the goods and customizing them can take time.
 In order to reduce expenses, you can try and get the prizes and giveaways donated.
 For a golf tournament, you can ask the golf pro shop for free or discounted goods such as golf bag, balls, golf attire, etc.

 Giving out loot bags is common at fundraising events.
 They can be filled with donated goods such as pens with sponsor's names, restaurant vouchers, a gift certificate for a free golf lesson, or apparel with the organization or sponsors logo.
 The more “cool” stuff you can get for your loot bag the better.
 Once again the key is to try and get stuff donated.
 Sometimes it can be one item that is very much in demand that year or several smaller items that all have some value.
 Tip: Having a great loot bag is one of the secrets to having an event that everyone wants to attend year after year.